Slim80/android_kernel_oneplus_msm8996/AnyKernel/README.md

 1. Place zImage in the root (dtb and/or dtbo should also go here for devices that require custom ones, each will fallback to the original if not included)

-2. Place any required ramdisk files in /ramdisk, and modules in /modules
+2. Place any required ramdisk files in /ramdisk and modules in /modules (with the full path like /modules/system/lib/modules)

 3. Place any required patch files (generally partial files which go with commands) in /patch

-4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for included ramdisk files, and use methods for any required ramdisk modifications
+4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for included ramdisk files, and use methods for any required ramdisk modifications (optionally, also place banner and/or version files in the root to have these displayed during flash)

-5. `zip -r9 UPDATE-AnyKernel2.zip * -x README.md UPDATE-AnyKernel2.zip`
+5. `zip -r9 UPDATE-AnyKernel2.zip * -x .git README.md *placeholder`

 If supporting a recovery that forces zip signature verification (like Cyanogen Recovery) then you will need to also sign your zip using the method I describe here: